CPI at COP25

 Aligning with the Paris Agreement: what does it mean for the International Development Finance Club?

 Saturday December 7, 14:00-15:30

-CPI’s Associate Director, Bella Tonkonogy, will be speaking at this side-event, organized by IDFC, in partnership with I4CE, CPI and ECF aims to present and discuss key outcomes of the research project linking it with emerging approaches and practices of IDFC members to implement the recommendations made and align with the Paris Agreement.
+CPI’s Associate Director, Bella Tonkonogy, spoke at this side-event, organized by IDFC, in partnership with I4CE, CPI and ECF which aimed to present and discuss key outcomes of the research project linking it with emerging approaches and practices of IDFC members to implement the recommendations made and align with the Paris Agreement.
 Mandated by the International Development Finance Club (IDFC) and the European Climate Foundation (ECF), Climate Policy Initiative (CPI) and the Institute for Climate Economics (I4CE) have conducted a research project in two parts, resulting in a Discussion Paper (Part 1) and a Final Report (Part 2) on “Aligning with the Paris Agreement”.

 The Urban Opportunity: Transformative Climate Action in Practice

 CPI’s Dr. Barbara Buchner participated in a panel discussion on “Transformative Climate Action in practice,” at the UK pavilion during COP25.
 The session was moderated by Vera Scholz, included:

 - Jorge Muñoz Wells, Mayor of Lima, Peru

 - Mario Silva, Director General, Instituto Metropolitano de Planeación del Área Metropolitana de Guadalajara (IMEPLAN), Mexico

 - Ramón Rodríguez, Urban Energy Lead